krzkraw/matterbridge-hass/README.md

 This plugin allows you to expose the Home Assistant devices to Matter.

-It is the ideal companion of the official Matterbridge Home Assistant Add-on https://github.com/Luligu/matterbridge-home-assistant-addon.
+It is the ideal companion of the official [Matterbridge Home Assistant Add-on](https://github.com/Luligu/matterbridge-home-assistant-addon/blob/main/README.md).

 Features: